TheNotary/ruby-gems/body.md

 Let's add functionality to it.

-## Add psudo complexity, Messy controller
+## Add Pseudo complexity, Messy controller

 * In the controller for pages#home, we'll send some strings of text to the home page view.
   * We'll present a string in 3 forms on the views:  untouched, encrypted and decrypted.